 Golang plugins

-It would be great if I can execute custom template functions
+It would be great if I could execute custom template functions

-Now, while Go provides a way to define, and later use, any kind of function in templates via template.FuncMap and template.Funcs, the deal here was to be able to define such functions on the fly, and link them to the already existing main executable (the static site generator).
+Now, while Go provides a way to define and use any kind of function in templates via template.FuncMap and template.Funcs, the challenge here was to be able to define such functions on the fly and link them to the already existing main executable (the static site generator).

 Dynamically-linked libraries

-So, what we need is a way to create our own library of template functions, which can be linked to the main executable on demand, at runtime.
-This way we can always update the library without having to recompile the main executable again.
-This sounds a lot quite similar to the concept of dynamic linking.
-Dynamic linking, in a nutshell, means to bind a (shared) library into a running process.
-The main reason this technique exists is to save on memory usage: multiple processes using the same shared library can point to a single copy of such library in physical memory.
-For our particular use case, though, the main advantage is to be able to change the shared library without having to recompile the main executable.
+What we need is a way to create our own library of template functions, which can be linked to the main executable on demand, at runtime.
+This allows us to update the library without having to recompile the main executable.
+This concept is quite similar to dynamic linking.
+Dynamic linking, in a nutshell, means binding a (shared) library into a running process.
+The main reason this technique exists is to save memory: multiple processes using the same shared library can point to a single copy of that library in physical memory.
+In our particular use case, however, the main advantage is the ability to update the shared library without recompiling the main executable.

 Go plugins

-Let’s say we want our h1s to be rendered with a fancy capital letter (like in the title of this blog post).
-The final result should look as follows:
+Let’s say we want our h1 elements to be rendered with a fancy capital letter.
+The final result should look like this:

 The implementation of fancyTitle should be straightforward: